The induced metric and bending lamination on the boundary of convex hyperbolic 3-manifolds: introduction

-Let $S$ be a closed surface of genus $g \geq 2$.
-We denote by $M$ the three-dimensional manifold $S \times \left( 0,1 \right)$, and we denote by $\overline{M}$ the three-dimensional manifold with boundary $S \times \left[ 0,1 \right]$.
-We also denote by $\mathcal{T}(S)$ the Teichm\"{u}ller space of $S$, which is the space of isotopy classes of hyperbolic structures on $S$, or equivalently, due to uniformization, the space of isotopy classes of conformal structures on $S$.\\ We denote the isometry group of the hyperbolic space $\mathbb{H}^3$ as $Isom(\mathbb{H}^3)$, and the subgroup of isometries that preserve orientation as $Isom^{+}(\mathbb{H}^3)$.
-Let $\Gamma$ be a subgroup of $Isom^{+}(\mathbb{H}^3)$.
-We say that $\Gamma$ is Kleinian if it acts properly discontinuously on the hyperbolic space.\\ We say that a complete hyperbolic manifold (possibly with boundary) is geodesically convex if each arc is homotopic, relatively to its endpoints, to a geodesic arc.\\ Thurston has shown (see \cite[Proposition 8.3.2]{thurston2022geometry}) that if $N$ is a convex hyperbolic manifold, then there exists a convex subset $\Omega$ of $\mathbb{H}^3$ and a Kleinian group $\Gamma$ such that $N$ is isometric to $\Omega / \Gamma$ (we assume that $\Omega$ is invariant under the action of $\Gamma$), or equivalently, $\Omega$ is a covering space of $N$.
-Moreover, if the quotient of the convex hull of the limit set of $\Gamma$ by $\Gamma$ is compact, we say that $N$ is a hyperbolic convex cocompact manifold (see Section 2 for a definition of the limit set and convex hull).\\ We will focus on convex cocompact hyperbolic manifolds of the form $\Omega / \Gamma$, where $\Gamma$ is a Kleinian group that has limit set equal to a Jordan curve (or equivalently a quasi-circle, see \cite[Proposition 8.7.2]{thurston2022geometry}) and $\Omega$ is a convex subset of $\mathbb{H}^3$ that is invariant under $\Gamma$, assume moreover that $\Gamma$ is isomorphic to $\pi_{1}(S)$, the fundamental group of $S$.
-Then, according to \cite[Proposition 8.7.2]{thurston2022geometry}, the manifold $\Omega / \Gamma$ is diffeomorphic to either $S \times [0,1]$, $S \times ]0,1]$, $S \times [0,1[$, or $S \times ]0,1[$, depending on how many boundaries component $\Omega$ has (see Figure \ref{depend}).
-Equivalently, if $g$ is a convex cocompact hyperbolic metric on one of these manifolds, then the resulting manifold is identified with $\Omega / \Gamma$, where $\Gamma$ is a Kleinian group with a limit set equal to a quasi-circle, and $\Omega$ is a convex subset of $\mathbb{H}^3$ invariant under the action of $\Gamma$.\\
+We say that a hyperbolic manifold (possibly with boundary) is geodesically convex if every arc in the manifold is homotopic, relative to its endpoints and within the manifold, to a geodesic arc contained entirely in the manifold.
+Through this paper, convex hyperbolic manifolds are always assumed to be complete (unless mentioned otherwise).\\ Thurston has shown (see \cite[Proposition 8.3.2]{thurston2022geometry}) that if $N$ is a geodesically convex hyperbolic manifold, then there exists a closed convex subset $\Omega$ of $\mathbb{H}^3$ and a Kleinian group $\Gamma$ such that $N$ is isometric to $\Omega / \Gamma$.
+Moreover, if the quotient of the convex hull of the limit set of $\Gamma$ by $\Gamma$ is compact, we say that $N$ is a hyperbolic convex cocompact manifold (see Section 2 for a definition of the limit set and convex hull).\\ We will focus on convex cocompact hyperbolic manifolds of the form $\Omega / \Gamma$, where $\Gamma$ is a Kleinian group that has limit set equal to a Jordan curve and $\Omega$ is a closed convex subset of $\mathbb{H}^3$ that is invariant under $\Gamma$, assume moreover that $\Gamma$ is isomorphic to $\pi_{1}(S)$, the fundamental group of $S$.
+Then, according to \cite[Proposition 8.7.2]{thurston2022geometry}, the manifold $\Omega / \Gamma$ is diffeomorphic to either $S \times [0,1]$, $S \times (0,1]$, $S \times [0,1)$, or $S \times (0,1)$, depending on the number of boundary components $\Omega$ has.
+Since convex hyperbolic manifolds are considered to be complete here, unless mentioned otherwise, we interpret an open interval as having an ideal boundary, and a closed interval as having a boundary component of $\Omega$ inside $\mathbb{H}^3$ (see Figure \ref{depend-fig}).
+Equivalently, if $g$ is a convex cocompact hyperbolic metric on one of these manifolds, then the resulting manifold is identified with $\Omega / \Gamma$, where $\Gamma$ is a Kleinian group with a limit set equal to a quasi-circle, and $\Omega$ is a closed convex subset of $\mathbb{H}^3$ invariant under the action of $\Gamma$.\\